mbellabah/mbellabah.github.io/src/content/posts/rawls.md

 restrictive enough to avoid the unsavory classist conclusions of Locke.
-I don’t believe this charge is fair; it is unclear just how necessary the knowledge of one’s fundamental values is to achieving rational and coherent *group* behavior under a social contract---consider that, whatever our fundamental values, we all recognize the importance of downside protection and need for personal security for the sake of social harmony.
+I don’t believe this charge is fair; it is unclear just how necessary the knowledge of one’s fundamental values is to achieving rational and coherent *group* behavior under a social contract--consider that, whatever our fundamental values, we all recognize the importance of downside protection and need for personal security for the sake of social harmony.